BorderBird

 How does the rent import work?

 You set up one forwarding filter — set once, ~2 minutes — that forwards your Interac e-Transfer notifications and Zelle, Venmo, and Cash App receipts to your private BorderBird address.
 BorderBird reads only those forwarded emails and matches them to your tenants by name.
 BorderBird never connects to your inbox — you forward only the payment emails that matter, and we never see anything else.
 Recent payments (last 30 days) import directly into your ledger.
 Historical imports go to a review queue so you can confirm the tenant and month before they're committed — useful when catching up on months of back payments.
+This works on the free $0 plan for Interac e-Transfer and Zelle receipts (Venmo and Cash App on Pro).
+BorderBird is the only tool that reconciles both Interac and Zelle receipts into one dual-currency, cross-border ledger — Canada-only tools handle Interac and US tools rely on bank feeds.

 Does the utility tracking work for any provider?

 BorderBird currently parses bills from 60+ utility providers including Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia, and most major Canadian and US electric/gas/water providers.
 Forward your utility-bill emails and BorderBird reads them — it never connects to your inbox.
 If your provider isn't supported yet, the bill goes to the manual import flow and we add provider parsers based on user demand.
-Utility tracking is available on the Max Snowbird plan only.
+Utility tracking is available on the Max plan only.

 Which exchange rate does BorderBird use for CRA reporting?